VASTDynamics/Vaporizer2/README.md

 - Can freely combine and modulate additive / FM / subtractive / wavetable / sampler sound generation types
 - Vaporizer2 features a comprehensive preset management system with tags, free text search, file system folder management and ratings.
 - Low system CPU resource usage - even with more than 1.000 oscillators playing
+- All parameter knobs / sliders automatable and support manual editing for exact parameter values
+- State of the art preset management system with tags, free text search, file system folder management and ratings
+- Comes with a rapdily growing number of presets – freely available on the website and GitHub
+- Plus: the sound is stunning!
+### Oscillators, polyphony, MPE and aftertouch
+- Mono legato mode or polyphonic 4 / 16 / 32(!) voice modes
+- Support for MIDI Polyphonic Expression (MPE): receive MPE MIDI dimensions (X/Y/Z) pitchbend, aftertouch (freely assignable), release velocity / lift (controlled via MSEG) and brightness / timbre (freely assignable) form supported controllers for highly expressive control options
 - Intelligent polyphonic portamento / glissando (you need to hear it!)
-- Mono legato mode or polyphonic 4 / 16 / 32(!) voice modes
+- Support for polyphonic aftertouch
+- Oscillator pitch modulation and phase modulation with very fast modulations (up to ~ 2kHz)
 - Microtuning support (AnaMark Tuning files .TUN support)
-- Plus: the sound is stunning!
 ### Wavetable engine
- - Oscillator pitch modulation and phase modulation with very fast modulations (up to ~ 2kHz)
 - 30 real-time wavetable effects per oscillator including innovative algorithms for hard sync, sincify, brew and bend / bloat
 - FM synthesis up to a chain of 4 oscillators
+-  General setting of wavetable frequency characteristics: sharp (ideal filtering), soft (butterworth filtering), dull (linear)
 ### Wavetable editor
 - Groundbreaking wavetable editor with a vast number of editing possibilities including frequency shift, smooth, clean, bend and bloat for single-cycles, parts of single-cycles or even whole wavetables
 - Easy-to use wavetable draw mode with smooth Bezier curves and snap to grid function